Narender14/Network-Project/README.md

 When popup.html is opened it calls the address of server requesting file Welcome.php, it also defines the size of popup that is going to be open.Now at server side script welcome.php comes in role, which displays the background image of popup, two text fields one for URL and other for File name under which data is suppose to be save, one submit button with name download on it, one link for accessing all the files that are already present in server.

 Phase3:

-When user fills this form and presses Download button URL and Filename is sent to the script Kai.php.
+When user fills this form and presses Download button URL and Filename is sent to the script Database.php.
-Kai.php script finds out the size of data to be downloaded and current date.
-Now Kai.php connects to the database which is present at server and verifies whether same URL is present in database or not.
+Database.php script finds out the size of data to be downloaded and current date.Now Database.php connects to the database which is present at server and verifies whether same URL is present in database or not.
 If same URL is present in database then it says that File already present on server else it enters a new entry in database corresponding to the new URL which is name of file, URL, size, date when it is requested and status.
 Status is kept as 0, which means file is not downloaded yet.

 Phase4:

 At server side using cron tab we can initiate any process any specific time automatically, for this purpose we have to update entry in cron file.
 If we want some process to automate at specific time then we have to define at what time we want process to start and we have to write corresponding execution command.
-So we have updated two entries one for cron.php which pick one entry from database that is suppose to be downloaded and other for hello.php which removes older entries, we will discuss both of them one by one below.
-So when cron initiates cron.php it picks one entry from database in FCFS manner and pass URL of that entry to hack99.py hack99.py file takes the URL and saves the file under the filename provided by user in same directory in which hack99.py is present.
-After finishing download by hack99.py, cron.php updates the database by updating corresponding status entry of downloaded file by 1, which means file is completed downloading. hello.php file checks that if a file is older than a prespecified time then it removes that file from memory of server and also corresponding database entry.
+So we have updated two entries one for cron.php which pick one entry from database that is suppose to be downloaded and other for Delete_file.php which removes older entries, we will discuss both of them one by one below.So when cron initiates cron.php it picks one entry from database in FCFS manner and pass URL of that entry to Download.py.
+Download.py file takes the URL and saves the file under the filename provided by user in same directory in which hack99.py is present.After finishing download by Download.py, cron.php updates the database by updating corresponding status entry of downloaded file by 1, which means file is completed downloading. hello.php file checks that if a file is older than a prespecified time then it removes that file from memory of server and also corresponding database entry.

+Data.php shows the downloaded files whenever user ask for it.
+It traverse the database and list those.

 The Schematic Diagram of project is